 - Ventilate your home as much as possible (e.g., open windows if weather permits).

 - Wear a well-fitting mask when you can’t avoid other people in your house.

-Should you test again after your 5-day isolation period?
+Should you test again after your five-day isolation period?
 According to the CDC, if you have access to a home rapid (antigen) test, you can use it toward the end of your isolation period if you want to.
 Use it only if your symptoms are improving and you’ve been fever-free for 24 hours.
-If the result is positive, continue to isolate for an additional 5 days.
+If the result is positive, continue to isolate for an additional five days.